 The 30 percent limitation applies to private foundations (code PF), other than those previously mentioned that qualify for a 50 percent limitation, and to other organizations described in section 170(c) that do not qualify for the 50 percent limitation, such as domestic fraternal societies (code LODGE).

 A special limitation applies to certain gifts of long-term capital gain property.
 A discussion of that special limitation may be found in Publication 526, Charitable Contributions.

-The organizations listed in Exempt Organizations Select Check with foreign addresses are generally not foreign organizations but are domestically formed organizations carrying on activities in foreign countries.
+The organizations listed in Tax Exempt Organization Search with foreign addresses are generally not foreign organizations but are domestically formed organizations carrying on activities in foreign countries.
 These organizations are treated the same as any other domestic organization with regard to deductibility limitations.

 Certain organizations with Canadian addresses listed may be foreign organizations to which contributions are deductible only because of tax treaty.
 Besides being subject to the overall limits applicable to all your charitable contributions under U.S. tax law, your charitable contributions to Canadian organizations are subject to the U.S. percentage limits on charitable contributions, applied to your Canadian source income.
 A deduction for a contribution to a Canadian organization is not allowed if the contributor reports no taxable income from Canadian sources on the United States income tax return, as described in Publication 597.